urbas/rix/CONTRIBUTE.md

-Rix uses `nixrt` (a JavaScript library), which it loads from the location specified in the `RIX_NIXRT_JS_MODULE` environment variable. `direnv` makes sure that this environment variable is set up correctly.
+Rix uses `nixrt` (a JavaScript library), which it loads from the location specified in the `RIX_NIXRT_JS_MODULE` environment variable. `direnv` makes sure that this environment variable is set correctly.

 ## Editor